Man Charged With Threatening To Kill Jews, Muslims On Facebook

 Reed was caught after it was determined that he had used his personal email to register at least one of the accounts, and the house he was living in at the time was recognizable in some of the posted photos.
 After Reed was arrested at his mother’s home, police found several items, including fascist symbols, that they recognized from the videos.

-In a police interview, when he was asked why he dislikes Jews, Reed said that “I’ve had them lie to me,” and also stated that girls have liked Jewish men instead of him.
+In a police interview, when he was asked why he dislikes Jews, Reed said that “I’ve had them lie to me,” and also stated that girls have favored Jewish men over him.

 Per The Daily Beast last December, Reed was the third person arrested within a one-week period who specifically invoked Dylann Roof in the act of planning or threatening mass killings.
-An Ohio couple was arrested that week, and the woman in the couple had even written letters to Roof in prison.
-And in a nearby part of Washington the same week, eight men were arrested for their part in an alleged hate crime that involved the beating of a black DJ.
+An Ohio couple was arrested that week, and the woman of the couple had even written letters to Roof in prison.
+In a nearby part of Washington the same week, eight men were arrested for their part in an alleged hate crime that involved the beating of a black DJ.